Polybutylene Leak #3 by ilovebutter is licensed under CC BY 2.0

 What To Do About Poly B Plumbing: Long-Term Solutions

-Short term solutions may work as a ‘band-aid’ option, but poly B pipes can be problematic.
-If or when you have the budget, it’s best simply to replace them entirely with PEX or copper pipes instead.
+Short-term solutions may work as a ‘band-aid’ option, but poly B pipes can be problematic.
+If or when you have the budget, it’s best to replace them entirely with PEX or copper pipes instead.

-If we’re honest, this will most likely have to happen at some point.
-Sooner or later poly B pipes will damage your home, your health, and pack a sting on your home insurance too.
+If we’re honest, this will likely happen at some point.
+Sooner or later, poly B pipes will damage your home and health and pack a sting on your home insurance too.

 Contact A Home Insurance Expert For More Help

-All of this information about poly B plumbing is lot to take in, and may look scary.
-If you’ve got a home with poly B pipes and you need home insurance, and you don’t have the money to replace your piping right now, you’re probably stressing about what to do.
+This information about poly B plumbing is a lot to take in and may look scary.
+If you’ve got a home with poly B pipes and need home insurance and don’t have the money to replace your piping right now, you’re probably stressing about what to do.